 - Promoting peace and stability in the region by incorporating respect for justice and the rule of law in the relationships between nations and adherence to the United Nations principles.

-- Providing assistance to member countries via training and research facilities in the educational, administrative, technical and professional domains.
+- Assisting member countries via training and research facilities in the educational, administrative, technical, and professional domains.

 - Promoting SE Asian studies.

 - Exploring more avenues for further cooperation among themselves, and maintaining close and advantageous cooperation with other international groupings of similar objectives.

 - Mutual respect for the independence, sovereignty, equality, territorial integrity, and national identity of all nations;

 - The right of every State to lead its national existence free from external interference, subversion or coercion;

 - Non-interference in the internal affairs of one another;

 - Settlement of differences or disputes by peaceful manner;

 - Renunciation of the threat or use of force; and